vtexdocs/dev-portal-content/docs/guides/VTEX inStore/how-to-manage-instore-data/how-to-create-and-manage-instore-physical-stores-and-sales-associates-in-master-data.md

 createdAt: "2021-08-04T20:29:56.258Z"
 updatedAt: "2022-02-24T20:44:34.927Z"
 ---

 inStore is VTEX’s core product for Unified Commerce operations.
 It allows your store to deliver a real omnichannel experience by seamlessly integrating your online and in-store channels and having your clients in the core of your business.

 When setting inStore in your business, you might need to add physical stores and sales associates to the system, as well as managing existing stores and sales associates.
-You can do this by using VTable, as described in [this article](https://help.vtex.com/en/tracks/instore-setting-up--zav76TFEZlAjnyBVL5tRc/5PSjRstg7UU4lOm0s8aqKN), or you can use the [Master Data API - V2](https://developers.vtex.com/vtex-developer-docs/reference/documents), as described below.
+You can do this by using VTable, as described in [this article](https://help.vtex.com/en/tracks/instore-setting-up--zav76TFEZlAjnyBVL5tRc/5PSjRstg7UU4lOm0s8aqKN), or you can use the [Master Data API - V2]([https://developers.vtex.com/vtex-developer-docs/reference/documents](https://developers.vtex.com/docs/api-reference/master-data-api-v2#post-/api/dataentities/-dataEntityName-/documents)), as described below.

 ## Stores

 ### Create a store

-If you want to create a new physical store on inStore, you should use the [Create or update entire document](https://developers.vtex.com/vtex-developer-docs/reference/createorupdateentiredocument) endpoint with the params listed below.
+If you want to create a new physical store on inStore, you should use the [Create new document](https://developers.vtex.com/docs/api-reference/master-data-api-v2#post-/api/dataentities/-dataEntityName-/documents) or the [Update entire document](https://developers.vtex.com/docs/api-reference/master-data-api-v2#put-/api/dataentities/-dataEntityName-/documents/-id-) endpoints with the params listed below.

 | **Param** | **Value**|
 |---|---|